What if I'm travelling with a minor and I'm not the parent or legal guardian?

 The Classic Package

 With the Classic Package, savour premium international selections.
 Sample wines from Italy such as Bertani®, Renwood® from Washington, and S.A.
 Prum® from Germany.
-Package pricing represents a savings of 5% off regular list prices.
+Package pricing represents a saving of 5% off the regular list prices.

 starting from $113.85*